UBC-Thunderbots/PCB_MotorDriver/README.md

 ```

 ## doc/
 For documentation and relevant non-simulation and layout files.
-This includes PDFs of the design, bills of materials (`*.xlsx` or `.csv` format), and schematic and PCB layout guidelines (`guidelines/`).
+This includes PDFs of the design, bills of materials (`*.xlsx` or `.csv` format).

 ## pcb/
 For any PCB design software files related to the schematic capture and PCB layout of board.
+This includes schematic and PCB layout guidelines (`guidelines/`).

 ## sim/
 For any simulation files related to the PCB design here.